-Floors including sub-floors Repair category 1 Notes Floors were found to be generally firm to the tread and show no obvious sign of significant deflection.
-Loose flooring can be attended to when floor coverings are lifted.
-Floors slope and this is attributable to past structural movement.
+Floors including sub-floors

+Repair category 1

+Notes Floors were found to be generally firm to the tread and show no obvious sign of significant deflection.
+Floors slope, especially within the diningroom and this is attributable to past

+structural movement.

 Internal joinery and kitchen fittings

 Repair category 1

-Notes Joinery finishes are in an order commensurate with age and as such show signs of wear.
+Notes Joinery finishes are in an order commensurate with age.
+Internal glazing may not be of safety glass.

 Chimney breasts and fireplaces

-Repair category -

-Notes N/A

-Internal decorations

 Repair category 1

-Notes There are no reportable defects.
+Notes There are no obvious significant defects that would materially affect value.